AN INTRODUCTION TO CARBON PRICING

 Hayley Kinsey Tree 2

+There are concerns about carbon pricing; for instance, its effect on those with lower incomes.
 Carbon pricing increases the cost of carbon-intensive products for consumers, including things like fuel.
 This would result in an increased cost burden that could put those on low incomes at risk of not being able to afford to heat their homes or travel to work.

+The cost is regressive: the increased costs from carbon pricing would represent a higher proportion of the income of those on low incomes and so would have a disproportionately negative effect on those people, compared to those on higher incomes.
 Some or all of the money collected by government from the carbon pricing can be redistributed to individuals.
 There have been several suggested and implemented approaches to this – including pre-emptive cheques, increased spending on welfare benefits and public services, etc.

 Share with your friends